nasa/mmt/README.md

 When testing functionality in the browser that requires specific permissions you'll need to ensure your environment is setup properly and you're able to assign yourself the permissions necessary.
 This includes:

 1. Creating a Group
-2. Add your URS account as a member of the group
+2. Add your URS account and the user 'typical' as a member of the group
-3. Give your URS account access to the MMT Users Group
+3. Ensuring the group created has appropriate Provider Context, Group, and Provider Object ACLs permissions.

 This provides access to the Provider Object Permissions pages.

-4. Give your URS account access to the MMT Admins Group
+4. Give your URS account and the user 'typical' access to the Administrators_2 group

-This gives you permission to view system level groups.
+This gives you permission to view System Level Groups and the System Object Permissions pages.

-From here you'll need to visit the Provider Object Permissions page, and find your group, from here you'll be able to modify permissions of the group so that you can test functionality associated with any of the permissions.
+From here you'll need to modify appropriate permissions of the group so that you can test functionality associated with any of the permissions via the group show page, or the Provider or System Object Permissions pages.

 ##### Automating ACL Group Management
 To run the above steps automatically there is a provided rake task to do the heavy lifting.